Honkware/router-chain-docs/docs/develop/voyager/voyager-v2.0/migrating-from-voyager-v1-to-voyager-v2.md

         'amount': '10000000', // 10 USDC (USDC token contract on Polygon has 6 decimal places) 'fromTokenChainId': 137, // Polygon
         'toTokenChainId': 250, // Fantom
-        'widgetId': 24, // get your unique wdiget id by contacting us on Telegram }
+        'widgetId': 0, // (Optional) for production get your unique widget id by contacting us on Telegram }
 ```